Dmitry-Skachkov/SB/Examples/Example2/README.md

 kpdos_int_3.dat - PDOS separated by k-points for 3d layer of the interface

-polarization.dat - contains dielectric constant for the bulk semiconductor
+polarization.dat - contains dielectric constant for the bulk semiconductor.
+In this example, this file contains only one number for static dielectric constant.

 ## Compare with the original output
 > diff output.txt output_orig_noCBS.txt